cncf/cnf-testbed/comparison/ons_sj_2019/README.md

 ### Creating the network functions
 On the server used for deploying, change to the directory `<CNF Testbed root>/comparison/baseline_nf_performance-packet/host_vpp_container/helm`.
 In that directory, use the following commands to create and delete NFs:

+**Note: For the ONS demo/presentation, use "pair" server and `~/src/michaelp/cnfs/comparison/kubecon18-chained_nf_test/CNF/k8s/helm` as the directory for running the below scripts (see note in block below)**
 ```
 # Create or delete CSP containers
 ./run_csp.sh 3 2 [clean]